 I thought the people with the posters were going to come talk to me.
 They talked to everyone else, but they actually walked right past me.
 Strange.
 I guess I heard God wrong, and I do at times.
 I was about to leave, when two other girls came over from the group and started to talk to me.
-They ended up being from the Church of Latter Day Saints.
+They ended up being from a religion that had a bit different beliefs than the faith I follow.
 They commented on how cute Olivia was, and I told them how she was my Easter gift from last year, and how a year ago I was sitting in the café right behind us only an hour before I found out I was carrying her.
 They asked me how I planned to celebrate Easter, and I shared with them my desire for my children to know the meaning of Easter when many people around us focus on the Easter bunny and Easter eggs.
 They sat down next to me and asked to show me a video.
 Then asked me what brings me peace.
 Do I tell them the quick answer, Jesus, or do I share everything?

 I am not really a fan of talking to strangers, it makes me a bit uncomfortable.
 I don't go on walks to talk to people that I don't know, but that day through some tears I shared everything.
 I shared with them how we picked out her name when I was pregnant with Charlie but we didn't know he was a boy yet, and how God had placed on my husbands heart strongly to pray for our daughter during that time.
 I shared about the miscarriage.
 I shared that Olivia’s name meant peace and her middle name meant God's most gracious gift, and how she is a constant reminder of His perfect peace and the gift of salvation.
 I shared with them that Charlie was a reminder to us of the joy that we have in Christ.
 And I shared of His love, how the baby we lost was a reminder of God's love.
 His love that was even more evident in the valley.
 God, who was good despite our circumstances being good.